cea-hpc/modules/doc/source/module.rst

   changed at installation time with :instopt:`--with-locked-configs` option.
   The value of this option cannot be altered.

+ .. mconfig:: logged_events

+  List of the events to log.

+  This configuration option is set to an empty value by default.
+It can be changed at installation time with :instopt:`--with-logged-events` option.
+  The :envvar:`MODULES_LOGGED_EVENTS` environment variable is defined by :subcmd:`config` sub-command when changing this configuration option from its default value.
+See :envvar:`MODULES_LOGGED_EVENTS` description for details.

+  .. only:: html

+     .. versionadded:: 5.5

  .. mconfig:: logger

   Command to log messages.